Ranchook/Switch---C-Project/README.md

 The purpose of this project was to showcase a proper use of memory allocation and the use of files, working with structs, constructing a BST and managing it, also a proper work with pointers in functions.

+Switch start state:
 ![start](https://user-images.githubusercontent.com/102590409/221225517-04a925e7-3466-49a7-b16c-7bf905e5ead2.jpg)

+Switch end state:
 ![end](https://user-images.githubusercontent.com/102590409/221225589-6a79c551-716b-4ca5-8e96-3bca94e559b4.jpg)

+A packet looks like this:
 ![switch packet](https://user-images.githubusercontent.com/102590409/221225609-056ad04d-3772-4777-b5a2-260203e88a99.jpg)

+Bit-wise XOR done like this:
 ![XOR](https://user-images.githubusercontent.com/102590409/221225636-adc4e0e8-1744-4089-8704-3e9ffd796a5b.jpg)